 The TB vaccine is good at protecting against the severe form of disease found in young children (called "miliary" TB), but it is not as good at protecting against the lung infection commonly found in adolescents and adults.
 Because miliary TB is very uncommon in the United States, we do not routinely use the TB vaccine.
 The United States is one of only two countries that have never routinely used the TB vaccine (The Netherlands is the other).

 If we are not routinely using the tuberculosis vaccine, what are we doing to stop the spread of tuberculosis in the United States?

 The United States does two things to stop the spread of TB.
-First, people who are actively or silently infected with TB are identified by performing regular PPD tests.
+First, people who are actively or silently infected with TB are identified by performing regular skin tests (referred to as either TST or PPD).
 Second, once identified, people with TB are treated with one or more antibiotics that are effective against the bacteria: specifically, isoniazid (or INH), rifampin, ethambutal or pyrazinamide.